krysnkem/Zuri-Task-Setting-up-environment-Rendering-to-browser-File-system/README.md

 # Zuri-Task-Setting-up-environment-Rendering-to-browser-File-system

-A nodeJs server project created using http, path and file system module
+A nodeJs server project created using http, path and file system modules

 The projects has the following HTML pages: